|

 Starting school whether primary or secondary can be a daunting experience for anyone.
 It can be especially worrying for children (and their parents) who have allergies.
-So here are some tips which may help you and your child remain calm and relaxed - and be able to cope.
+So here are some tips which may help you and your child remain calm and relaxed - and able to cope.

 Management Plan